TrellixVulnTeam/swahilipython_SCMU/Doc/library/string.rst

 Custom String Formatting
 ------------------------

-The built-in string class provides the ability to do complex variable substitutions and value formatting via the :meth:`~str.format` method described in :pep:`3101`.
-The :class:`Formatter` class in the :mod:`string` module allows you to create and customize your own string formatting behaviors using the same implementation as the built-in :meth:`~str.format` method.
+The built-in string kundi provides the ability to do complex variable substitutions and value formatting via the :meth:`~str.format` method described in :pep:`3101`.
+The :class:`Formatter` kundi in the :mod:`string` module allows you to create and customize your own string formatting behaviors using the same implementation as the built-in :meth:`~str.format` method.

 .. class:: Formatter

-   The :class:`Formatter` class has the following public methods:
+   The :class:`Formatter` kundi has the following public methods:

    .. method:: format(format_string, /, *args, **kwargs)